rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 Accepted 1 gem for each kanaria
 Accepted 1 gem for each kanaria
 Accepted 1 gem for each kanaria
-Adding Kanaria resources
+Adding Kanaria assets
-Added 2 resource entries
+Added 2 asset entries
-Added resources to token 1
+Added assets to token 1
-Resources accepted
+Assets accepted
-Adding Gem resources
+Adding Gem assets
-Adding resource entries
+Adding asset entries
-Added 8 gem resources.
+Added 8 gem assets.
 2 Types of gems with full, left, mid and right versions.
 Setting valid parent reference IDs
-Add resources to tokens
+Add assets to tokens
-Added 4 resources to each of 3 gems.
+Added 4 assets to each of 3 gems.
-Accepted 4 resources to each of 3 gems.
+Accepted 4 assets to each of 3 gems.
 Equipping gems
 Equipped 3 gems into first kanaria
 Composing equippables